demisto/content/Packs/Palo_Alto_Networks_WildFire/Playbooks/playbook-Wildfire_Detonate_and_Analyze_File_README.md

-The playbook uploads detonates and analyzes files for Wildfire.
+This playbook uploads, detonates, and analyzes files for the Wildfire sandbox.

 ## Dependencies